-Also when it comes to curlers, I would recommend ghd and their Curl Iron and Curl Wand.
-They are built using a similar heat technology as the Platinum+ hair straightener I shared above so it delivers the optimal styling temperature and result.
+Also, when it comes to curlers, I would recommend ghd and their Curl Iron and Curl Wand.
+They are built using a similar heat technology as the Platinum+ hair straightener I shared above, so they deliver the optimal styling temperature and result.
 However, if you’re on a budget you could try to learn how to use your styler for curls or go with a lower cost option like the one I recommend below.

 Best Professional Hair Curler: ghd Curl Tong

 Simply the best.
 If you have the budget.

 Best Alternative Under $30: Remington Pro Curl Wand